 About the Burrows Gardens

-In 2005, he built a brand new temple garden including a reflection pool with an all-white planting scheme and an emphasis on silver foliage.
+In 2003 he met designer Julian Dowle from Gloucestershire, and together they planned even more new beds and extended into some of the surrounding farmland.
+In 2005, he built a brand new temple garden including a reflection pool and an all-white planting scheme and an emphasis on silver foliage.

 Do come and visit us and I will do my utmost to make you very welcome.